 Seychelles: Types of Company

-The Seychelles’ Foundations Act 2009 was enacted in late December 2009 and provides for a new addition to Seychelles’ financial services product portfolio – Seychelles foundations.
+The Seychelles’ Foundations Act 2009 provides for a new addition to the Seychellois portfolio of financial services – Seychelles foundations.
 Key features and benefits under the Act are as follows:

-- A fee of USD200 is payable to the Registry (Seychelles International Business Authority) on establishment of a Seychelles foundation.
-An annual renewal fee of USD200 is payable annually thereafter to the Registry (due on the day before the foundation’s initial registration anniversary date).
+- A fee of US$200 is payable to the Registry (Seychelles International Business Authority) when establishing a Seychelles foundation.
+An annual renewal fee of US$200 is payable thereafter to the Registry (due on the day before the anniversary of the foundation’s initial registration date).

-- The assets of a foundation shall be of a value of not less than USD1 or the equivalent in any other currency.
+- The assets of a foundation must be of a value of no less than US$1 or the equivalent in any other currency.
 The initial assets may be endowed after registration of a foundation.

 - Unlike in other foundation jurisdictions, it is not mandatory to state in the charter, or to otherwise file at the Registry, the names of the councillors of a Seychelles foundation.